killinen/BrakeModule/Safety/README.md

 ### General safety filosophy
 BrakeModule triest to act so that it will minimize the affect of cars original ABS/DSC system functionality/safety features.

+TODO: Make some systematic analysis of logik or component failures and how those affect BrakeModule/rest of the system.

 ### Software design
 Here text what safety has tried to be implemented in software